sdmx-twg/vtl/v2.2/docs/reference_manual/typical_behaviour.rst

-The users which want to automatize the propagation of the Attributes’ Values can optionally enforce a mechanism, called Attribute Propagation rule, whose behaviour is explained in the User Manual (see the section “Behaviour for Attribute Components”).
+The users which want to automatize the propagation of the Attributes’ Values can optionally enforce a mechanism, called Attribute Propagation rule, whose behaviour is explained in the User Manual (see the section “Behaviour for Attribute Components”) and whose declaration is described in :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes`.
 The adoption of this mechanism is optional, users are free to allow the attribute propagation rule or not.
 The users that do not want to allow Attribute propagation rules simply will not implement what follows.